 - 267,000 residential properties

 - 15,900 miles of road

 - 129,500 acres of agricultural land

-- 1,187,000 acres of forest

-- 1,600 miles of coldwater fisheries streams

-- \For definitions of these demographic terms, please see Volume II of this report.
+- For definitions of these demographic terms, please see the main report.

+S

+2030 2050 2070 2090
-The summer mean temperature could increase by 3.6°F from the historical period (1950-2013), increasing urban heat stress and reducing local crop yields.

-The 1 percent annual chance river flood could be three times more likely to occur, increasing Connecticut River and other area flood risk.

-There could be 65 fewer days below freezing, increasing the chance of ticks overwintering and reducing winter recreation opportunities.

-The historical 10 percent annual chance daily

-rainfall event (2.6 to 4 inches) could occur four times more frequently.
+NEAR TERM The summer mean temperature could increase by 3.6°F from the historical period (1950-2013), causing impacts to local crop yields and food security.
+MID-CENTURY The 1 percent annual chance river flood could be three times more likely to occur, increasing Connecticut River and other area flood risk.
+MID-LATE CENTURY There could be 65 fewer days below freezing, increasing the chance of ticks overwintering and reducing winter recreation opportunities.
+END OF CENTURY The historical 10 percent annual chance daily rainfall event (2.6 to 4 inches) could occur four times more frequently.